Somatics Foundations for Q/T & BIPOC Practitioners

 When: Tuesdays, 9am - 12pm, from April 28 - June 30th

-Who: Maximum 10 participants, BIPOC-majority cohort.
+Who: Small Group.
+Maximum 10 participants, BIPOC-majority cohort.

 Embodiment of healing skills takes time and practice: this course is offered with the intention of being an introductory module in a multi-part series, with participants' own practice of the skills, in class and in their own practices, being the path on which embodiment can take root.
 Module 2 - Fire, which builds on this course to continue practitioner development, will be offered in the Fall of 2026.